yathishram/yathishram/README.md

 ---

-👨‍💻 You can find me decentralising at Samudai
+👨‍💻 You can find me building kick ass products at Arda Finance

-💡 Ask me about how to learn Blockchain and Full stack.
+💡 Ask me about how to learn Backend

 🏁 I'm currently working on making a world better place (A constant lie) and also learning how to code better and brew the perfect cup of coffee